Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

 There are two reasons why the utilized approach makes sense:

 1. The callbacks only get called in 1s intervals if the actual callback value changed.
 That means, if a measurement doesn't change for 10s, the callback will only be triggered after this 10s.
 This is good since it saves bandwidth, but we want to have a measurement every second, so we can use the data for statistics.
 2. By using callbacks with a 1s interval and a separate timer with a 1s interval, we can easily overcome short connection losses or similar.
-For example: If the Weather Station is controlled over Wi-Fi and the Wi-Fi connection is lost for 30s, we will just use the latest value that was retrieved for these 30s.
+   For example: If the Weather Station is controlled over WiFi and the WiFi connection is lost for 30s, we will just use the latest value that was retrieved for these 30s.
 If we would be using Getters for this, we would have to handle a timeout for each of the measurements.
 Since the standard timeout time of 2.5s is longer then our 1s interval, a timeout would actually distort the measurements.

 Step 2: Button Control